whatmakeart/modeling-and-fabrication/content/modules/03-laser-cutting/3-01-laser-cut-test-file/index.md

 ![Change Stroke Color to Blue](blue-stroke.png "Change Stroke Color to Blue")

+- Save your file
+- Upload to Google Drive for later access
-Save your file and Upload to Google Drive
+- Save your file on a USB Drive if available for redundancy

 &nbsp;

-Save your file on a USB Drive

-&nbsp;

-Bring USB drive and Adobe Creative Cloud Password to think[box] next week.
+Bring USB drive and / or Adobe Creative Cloud Password to think[box].
+You need access to the test file from the USB drive or cloud storage.

-&nbsp;

-Bring $3.00 to purchase a piece of plywood at the think[box].

 &nbsp;